johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     Instead we get this electric guitar-laden, soft-rock number, filled with chorus chants and false stops.
 All very late 90s, which is probably where it should have stayed.

-- country: “United Kingdom”
+- country: "United Kingdom"
-  shortcode: “GBR”
+  shortcode: "GBR"
-  emoji: “🇬🇧”
+  emoji: "🇬🇧"
-  artist: “Remember Monday”
+  artist: "Remember Monday"
-  song: “What the Hell Just Happened?”
+  song: "What the Hell Just Happened?"
-  language: “English”
+  language: "English"
-  youtube: “-hu6R3ZnOdY"
+  youtube: "-hu6R3ZnOdY"
   semifinal: false
   final: true
   lyric: |